 She specialises in designing and presenting orchestral concerts for young audiences, for the BBC Proms, Vladimir Jurowski and the London Philharmonic Orchestra, Harry Christophers and The Sixteen, Sir Mark Elder with the Orchestra of the Age of Enlightenment, Sir Roger Norrington, John Elliot Gardiner with the Monterverdi Choir and Orchestra and presenting the London Symphony Orchestra’s Discovery Concerts, also signing their first orchestral concerts for deaf children.

-Hannah is a moderator and speaker at EU cultural conferences and has guest lectured at the Royal Academy, Royal College of Music, Hague Conservatorium and at Cambridge University where she gained her MA (1995-9).
+Hannah is engaged to moderate for the EU commission and contributes regularly within EU cultural conferences.
+She has guest lectured at the Royal Academy, Royal College of Music, Hague Conservatorium and at Cambridge University where she gained her MA (1995-9).

 Hannah has led projects for children in Mumbai, Palestine and Bosnia, and continues to collect songs from the street in her travels across the globe including Mali, Tanzania, Guyana, Zambia and Malawi.